OksanaDudko/My-first-project/README.md

-# My-first-project
+# About my first project on GitHub.
-This is my first project on GitHub
+## This is my first project on GitHub.
+## The project is about "how to build a webpage".
+## We will discuss all the details and steps of this process.